 You pay taxes based on your income.
 But before that income is calculated, the IRS allows you to reduce it based on exemptions.
 What is a tax exemption?
 A standard amount of money (defined each year by the IRS) that is not taxed.
-For Tax Year 2013, the standard personal tax exemption is $3,900.
-That means that for each person claimed on your taxes (which may include yourself, your spouse, and qualifying dependents), your taxable income will be reduced by $3,900.
+For tax year 2014, the personal exemption amount is $3,950.
+That means that for each person claimed on your taxes (which may include yourself, your spouse, and qualifying dependents), your taxable income will be reduced by $3,950.

 Rules for Tax Exemptions